carcam/XT-G5_tailwind/README.md

-# Tailwind for Joomla Gantry
+# Tailwind CSS for Joomla Gantry

 **XT-G5_tailwind** is an hybrid template to leverage Joomla's [Gantry framework](http://gantry.org) on [Tailwind CSS](https://tailwindcss.com/) (the utility-first CSS framework).